APIlink

 Same as the input X.

-exception base.ConfoundsException[source]
+exception base.ConfoundsException[source]link

 Bases: BaseException